JetBrains/kotlin-web-site/docs/topics/serialization.md

 In Kotlin, data serialization tools are available in a separate component, [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
-It consists of several parts: the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, [runtime libraries](#libraries), and the compiler plugins.
+It consists of several parts: the `org.jetbrains.kotlin.plugin.serialization` Gradle plugin, [runtime libraries](#libraries), and compiler plugins.

-The compiler plugins, `kotlinx-serialization-compiler-plugin` and `kotlinx-serialization-compiler-plugin-embeddable` are published directly to Maven Central.
+Compiler plugins, `kotlinx-serialization-compiler-plugin` and `kotlinx-serialization-compiler-plugin-embeddable`, are published directly to Maven Central.
 The second plugin is designed for working with the `kotlin-compiler-embeddable` artifact, which is the default option for scripting artifacts.
 Gradle adds compiler plugins to your projects as compiler arguments.